pjabes/pjabes-site/content/blog/smashing-your-sans-giac.md

 ---
-author:
-  name: "Patrick Abraham"
+author: "Patrick Abraham"
 date: 2019-08-21
 linktitle: smashing-your-sans-giac
 title: Smashing Your SANS Course
-weight: 10
-tags: [
+tags:
-    "markdown",
-    "syntax",
-]
+- training
 ---

-## Introduction
 If you're reading this post, you likely know of the SANS course and associated GIAC certification.
 You're likely about to sit your course and/or exam and are looking for some tips and tricks to maximise the amount of value you get out of this eye-wateringly expensive course.
-This post is an overview of the tips and tricks that I have for smashing your SANS GIAC experience.
+This post is an overview of the tips and tricks that I have for smashing your SANS GIAC experience that I didn't really read in other places.

 At time of writing, I've been lucky enough to undertake [FOR508: Advanced Incident Response, Threat Hunting, and Digital Forensics](https://www.sans.org/cyber-security-courses/advanced-incident-response-threat-hunting-training/) and [SEC511: Continuous Monitoring and Security Operations](https://www.sans.org/cyber-security-courses/continuous-monitoring-security-operations/) and successfully pass both associated exams to become GCFA and GMON certified.